aanderse/LdapRecord.com/source/docs/laravel/auth/rules.md

 - A `user` property that is the **LdapRecord** model of the authenticating user
 - A `model` property that is the **Eloquent** model of the authenticating user

+> The `model` property will be `null` if you are not using database synchronization.

 Now, we will update the `isValid` method to check the LDAP users `groups` relationship to see if they are a member:

 ```php